 Scientists aboard R/V ANGARI spent 9 days studying, tagging, and photo-capturing sea turtles and sharks in the Western Bahamas.

 During this expedition, scientists from Digital Life 3D, the University of Massachusetts at Amherst, and the University of Exeter, England came aboard R/V ANGARI to study sea turtles and sharks in the Bahamas.
 Covering both charted and uncharted waters, tidal creeks, and reef ecosystems in Western Andros, the Berry Islands, and Bimini, numerous green sea turtles were surveyed and tagged as part of ongoing research on the occurrence of fibropapillomatosis virus in sea turtles around the world.
-Photographs and videos of the green sea turtles were also taken to create virtual reality (VR) and alternate reality (AR)-ready 3D models for the Digital Life 3D online database.
+Photographs and videos of the green sea turtles were also taken to create virtual reality (VR) and augmented reality (AR)-ready 3D models for the Digital Life 3D online database.
 Simultaneously, shark research conducted during this expedition consisted of gathering new high-speed biting data from nurse, lemon, and bull sharks in order to help better understand shark morphology, biting, and feeding behaviors.

 To learn more about this exciting expedition, click here.

 Special thanks to Kenneth S. Morton, a private donor, who made this expedition possible and also participated in the research activities onboard R/V ANGARI.